-- (a) The salary scale for Fiscal Years FY2016, are attached in Exhibit B. - (b) Adjustments to the salary scale are effective the first pay date after July 1, of the contract year, provided the contract is ratified by the Union on or before June 15, of the concluding contract year.
+- (a) The salary scales for Fiscal Years FY2017 and FY2018 are attached in Exhibits B, C and D. Exhibit B reflects changes to the scale to include movement of premium pay into the base of the Dispatcher First Class and Senior Dispatcher.
+Exhibit C is effective the first pay period after January 1, 2017 and reflects a 2% across the board increase over Exhibit B. Exhibit D is effective the first pay period after January 1, 2018 and reflects a 2% across the board increase over Exhibit C. - (b) Adjustments to the salary scale are effective the first pay date after July 1, of the contract year, provided the contract is ratified by the Union on or before June 15, of the concluding contract year.
 If contract settlement is not reached and impasse is declared, the effective date of any salary increase, as recommended by the fact-finder, will be considered.
-Considerations in this regard shall not compromise the authority of the County Executive pursuant to Section 1.608 of the Howard County Code. - (c) Effective July 1, 2015, step 18 shall be added to the scale.
-Employees who have completed step 17 shall move to step 18 on their anniversary date. - (d) For FY 2016, should a COLA be granted to General County employees or negotiated with another Howard county Bargaining unit (to exclude IAFF Local 2000, FOP Units, or the Board of Education) an equal COLA will be granted to this unit.
+Considerations in this regard shall not compromise the authority of the County Executive pursuant to Section 1.608 of the Howard County Code.